wpm/bisemantic/README.md

 The [Stanford Natural Language Inference corpus](https://nlp.stanford.edu/projects/snli/) is a corpus for the recognizing textual entailment (RTE) task.
-It labels a "text" sentence as either entailing, contradicting, or being neutral with respect to a "hypothesis" sentence.
+It labels a "premise" sentence as either entailing, contradicting, or being neutral with respect to a "hypothesis" sentence.

 Bisemantic creates a model similar to that described in